-- Creating passports it is likely that with the option to bulk complete multiple identical passports, time could be saved, but this will only be significant for larger businesses, so the working assumption is that it will take a similar time to complete digital passports compared to paper passports. - Driver passport input once the system is up and running, it is envisaged that the same time will be required to complete a digital passport compared to a paper one, so no extra costs are expected in terms of time input. - Receiving passports for businesses receiving passports and not choosing to integrate systems so that data is exchanged automatically between their software and the DP, there will be some process duplication.
+- Creating passports it is likely that with the option to bulk complete multiple identical passports, time could be saved, but this will only be significant for larger businesses, so the working assumption is that it will take a similar time to complete digital passports compared to paper passports. - Driver passport input once the system is up and running, it is envisaged that the same time will be required to complete a digital passport compared to a paper one, so no extra costs are expected in terms of time input. - Receiving passports for businesses receiving passports and not choosing to integrate systems (where data is exchanged automatically between their software and the DP) there will be some process duplication.
 This is because the passport will need to be accepted and weight and quality data added to the DP system in addition to recording it in the business's existing system.
+However, to mitigate this, there is also an option to upload spreadsheets to the DP containing weight and quality data for batches of loads received in a day.
+This will be particularly useful for merchant businesses who have contracted out grain intake operations at third-party stores or ports.
 Using data from AHDB's recipient survey, the proportion of businesses not prepared to consider systems integration and saying the requirement to feedback weight and quality through DP would duplicate existing processes amounts to 18%.

-Many of these businesses are small scale, taking in on average less than ten loads per week, just 2% are larger scale receiving over 200 loads per week. - If industry requires new or enhanced functionality after the initial build phase: - Training may be required to ensure staff are familiar with how to use the updated functionality. - For integrated businesses there may be opportunities to exchange more or different data through the API and that would require time from in-house or contracted development teams to implement.
+Many of these businesses are small scale, taking in on average less than 10 loads per week, just 2% are larger scale receiving over 200 loads per week.

+- If industry requires new or enhanced functionality after the initial build phase: - Training may be required to ensure staff are familiar with how to use the updated functionality. - For integrated businesses there may be opportunities to exchange more or different data through the API and that would require time from in-house or contracted development teams to implement.